JumpIfZero/public-wiki-and-bugs/commands.md

+---
+title: Commands
+description: ""
+permalink: /commands
+---

-# Commands in KittyKeys 1.7.2
+# Commands in KittyKeys

 Commands are the heart of all scripts, they are used as instructions that tell a script what to do next.

-Kittykeys version 1.7.2 supports the following commands as documented below.
+Kittykeys supports the following commands as documented below.
 If you have any questions, please join the [JumpIfZero Plugins Discord server](https://discord.gg/j6754fvqyn), and we'll be happy to help! :cat:

 ----